resbaz/resbazvic2024/code.md

 **Be respectful.** Participants come from a huge range of backgrounds and experience levels.
 Everyone should feel comfortable to ask for the help they need to understand the discussion.
 Listen and support others to learn.
 Remember that everyone here has their own field of expertise.

 **Be kind to others.** Be careful and respectful in the words that you choose to use.
 Do not insult or put down other participants or their background.

+#### Photography/video/audio recording policy

+We will be taking photographs and (potentially) videos of sessions (formal and social) at ResBaz.
+These images and recordings may be used to promote the conference and other activities by the Research Bazaar Vic team.
+If you do not wish to be photographed, please let the organisers know about this.
+If someone indicates that they do not wish to be photographed, respect their wishes and delete any photographs you have taken that include them.
+This includes group shots and photographs where they appear in the background.

 #### Recording policy